Ailoso/KopruluAchievements/docs/actions-functions/actions.md

 **Grammar**
 Award Achievement `Achievement` (`Player`)

-The two Parameters used in this action are for an `Achievement` Instance Value and awarding `Player`
+The two Parameters used in this action are for an `Achievement` Instance Value and awarding `Player`.

 ## Update Achievement Progress